DavidArmstrong/SAMDTelescopeController/docs/README.md

 Consider these options:

-5. Add in Xbee modules to go wireless.
+5. Xbee modules to go wireless.
 Screen output can be sent to Serial2 in the code, which will send UART data to D4(Rx)/D7(Tx) for the SAMD51.
-Using Serial2 may faster than relying on the Serial port, which is the default.
+Using Serial2 may be faster than relying on the Serial port, which is the default.
 The option is enabled at the top of file TC4_0.ino.
 The other end of the XBee connection should have a VT100 compatible terminal emulator program.
 (I use Tera-Term for Windows 10.)

-6. Remove requirement for a laptop with:
+6. Remove requirement for a laptop with:<br>
-  A. 4x20 character LCD display (Pin D1 - Serial TX is recommended) OR use I2C bus
+  A. 4x20 character LCD display (Pin D1 - Serial TX is recommended) OR use I2C bus<br>
-  B. IR detector (Pin 11 = D11)
+  B. IR detector (Pin 11 = D11)<br>
   C. TV/DVD IR remote with backlit kaypad - Instant wireless handbox control

 7. Refraction correction: